 - Neuroleptic Malignant Syndrome (NMS).
 NMS is a rare but very serious problem that can happen in people who receive INVEGA SUSTENNA®.
 NMS can cause death and must be treated in a hospital.
 Call your healthcare provider right away if you become severely ill and have any of these symptoms: high fever; severe muscle stiffness; confusion; loss of consciousness; changes in your breathing, heartbeat, and blood pressure

 - problems with your heartbeat.
-Heart problems can cause death.
+These heart problems can cause death.
 Call your healthcare provider right away if you have any of these symptoms: passing out or feeling like you will pass out; dizziness; or feeling as if your heart is pounding or missing beats

 - uncontrolled movements of your tongue, face, mouth, or jaw (tardive dyskinesia)